elucian/bee/syntax/structure.md

 In Bee all members that start with dot "." are public members.
 A public member from another module can be access using dot notation.

-For symmetry a end of public aspect or rule also use prefix ".".
+For symmetry a end of public aspect or function also use prefix ".".
-This is useful for a long rule to know that is public at the end.
+This is useful for a long function to know that is public at the end.

 ```
 --public constant